jsfiveash/asm-website/README.md

   * After all changes are made and file is named go to bottom of page (add an additional description for more details or to help you remember the changes made)
   * Click commit changes
+  * Go back to GitHub (<> Code) tab
+  * Go to the fieldsession.html file
+  * Around line 144, copy and paste one of the lines of code
+  * Edit the href to the correct filename and change the text (add an additional description for more details or to help you remember the changes made)
+  * Click commit changes

 ## Linking Maryland Archeology Month pages